realm/jazzy/ObjectiveC.md

 to something more specific that works then you need to use Jazzy's [direct mode](#direct-mode) to pass in the correct directories.

-# Problem: enum cases have the wrong doc comment
+# Problem: Enum cases have the wrong doc comment

 If you write an enum case with a doc comment followed by an enum case without a doc comment, then both get the same doc comment.